 - Salt and Pepper - Sprinkle over the veggies before roasting in the oven.

-A warm collection of spices compliments the roasted kabocha squash, potatoes, and carrots.
+- Spice Mix: A warm collection of spices complimenting the roasted squash, potatoes, and carrots.

 - Ground Coriander